lukaslehner/lukaslehner.github.io/index.markdown

 ### Hi,

 I am a PhD candidate at the [University of Oxford](https://www.spi.ox.ac.uk/people/lukas-lehner#/){:target="_blank"} and research fellow at Bocconi University.

+I investigate social policies in a changing world of work with a focus on unemployment, poverty, and worker bargaining power.

+My research was recognized by several awards including the Best Paper Award in Social Policy at the University of Oxford and the ESRC Prize for Outstanding Early Career Impact.
+My work has been featured by *The New Yorker*, *Financial Times*, CNN and *Nature* in print and by ARTE, ARD, and ZDF on TV.

 Previously, I was a visiting scholar at UC Berkeley and at MIT, and worked at the OECD and the International Labour Organization.

-As an applied microeconomist, my research focuses on labor economics at the intersection of public economics.
-I investigate social policies in a changing world of work with a focus on unemployment and worker bargaining power.
 In 2020, I founded the [Oxford Supertracker](https://supertracker.spi.ox.ac.uk/){:target="_blank"} to understand policy responses to the pandemic.

-My research was recognized by several awards including the Best Paper Award in Social Policy at the University of Oxford and the ESRC Prize for Outstanding Early Career Impact.
-My work has been featured by *The New Yorker*, *Financial Times*, CNN and *Nature* in print and by ARTE, ARD, and ZDF on TV.

 Feel free to reach out via [email](mailto:lukas.lehner@spi.ox.ac.uk), [Twitter](https://twitter.com/LukasLehner_){:target="_blank"} or [BlueSky](https://bsky.app/profile/lukaslehner.bsky.social){:target="_blank"}.